twpayne/chezmoi/assets/chezmoi.io/docs/user-guide/tools/merge.md

 # Merge

+## What is the merge command

+When running `chezmoi apply --interactive`, chezmoi computes the desired state (the target) from your source.
+If applying would change a file on disk - i.e. the destination differs from the target, usually because you edited the live file directly - a prompt appears to either overwrite, diff, skip, or merge.

+Choosing merge is chezmoi's analog of resolving a git conflict by hand - except it reconciles **three** states, not two:

+1. **.Destination** - the file on your system
+2. **.Source** - the file in your chezmoi repo (the source of truth)
+3. **.Target** - the desired state, computed by rendering the source (templates applied, etc.)

 ## Use a custom merge command

 By default, chezmoi uses `vimdiff`.
 You can use a custom command by setting the